 In today’s world, you don’t become righteous by making sacrifices.
 You become righteous by making demands.

-The basic worldview giving rise to this phenomenon is by no means the purview of leftists only, however.
-Although undoubtedly Krugman’s beliefs about inherent good and evil correspond strikingly to the platform of the Democratic Party, in all likelihood nearly every politically aware American views the political arena as the battlefield on which the war between good and evil is primarily being waged.
+The basic worldview giving rise to this phenomenon is by no means the purview solely of either the left or the right.
+In all likelihood, the vast majority of politically aware Americans view the political arena as the battlefield on which the war between good and evil is primarily being waged.
 The only question is which side is good and which evil.
 That there might be another arena, a more important arena — one in which the battle will ultimately be decided — rarely occurs to anyone.
 Even to most Christians.

 The philosopher Ivan Kireyevsky observed that since the early-to-mid nineteenth century, the main current of Western life and thought has resided in the political realm.
 It is clear that, publicly speaking, we are not at all concerned with religion, with spiritual life, with philosophy, or even with science (except insofar as it provides us with technological power and/or amusement).
 But there remains in the human heart the inextinguishable desire for goodness, for truth, for justice, for righteousness, and for love.
 And to put it frankly, to the extent that the churches empty, to the extent that families crumble, to the extent that sex becomes a commodity, to the extent that public institutions become distrusted and despised, to the extent that universities become little more than microcosms of the general political landscape as it will exist in ten to twenty years, to that same extent there is simply nowhere left to turn for the fulfillment of these innate human desires other than to politics.